Dyalog/link/docs/API/Link.Add.md

 - `name` is a simple character vector or nested vector of character vectors containing the names of items to be added to the link.
     In the user command, `<name>` is a space-separated list of names.
-- `expression` is an expression that is evaluated and assigned to the single or list of variables before ``]LINK.ADD`` takes affect.
+- `expression` is an expression that is evaluated and assigned to the single or list of items before ``]LINK.ADD`` takes affect.
 That is, that the expression is not saved, but the result of it is.

 ## Result